Blog

 A Learning Support Assistant (LSA) is an educational professional who works with students in the further education sector in the UK to provide additional support and guidance.
 LSAs help students to develop their skills, knowledge, and understanding of the subject matter they are studying.
 They may work one-on-one with a student or as part of a team, depending on the needs of the individual student.

-LSAs typically have experience working with children or young adults and must possess strong communication skills, patience, empathy, and problem-solving abilities.
-In addition to providing academic assistance, LSAs also offer emotional support for students who may be struggling academically or socially.
+These professionals typically have experience in working with children or young adults and are required to possess a range of competencies including strong communication skills, patience, empathy, and problem-solving abilities.
+Besides academic assistance, LSAs also provide emotional support for students facing academic or social challenges.

 Learning Support Assistants (LSAs) provide support to students with special educational needs or disabilities, helping them access education and reach their potential.
 Key skills for LSAs include excellent communication, organisation, patience and empathy.
 They are responsible for monitoring student progress and behaviour in class; preparing materials; tutoring; liaising with parents and carers; developing individualised plans; supporting pupils during exams or assessments and maintaining records of their activities.